 Helene R. Davis

-Helene Davis grew up in Philadelphia, Pennsylvania, receiving her AA in Business Administration, and worked as a mental health professional.
-In 1980, she and her family moved to Oakland, California where she continued to work in children’s mental health services.
-In 1989, her son was murdered and Helene began her work on behalf of homicide victims and other victims of violent crime.
-She is the co-leader of the first support group specifically for families of homicide victims in the Oakland Metropolitan area.
+Helene Davis grew up in Philadelphia, Pennsylvania, receiving her AA in Business Administration and worked as a mental health professional.
+In 1980, she and her family moved to Oakland, California, where she continued to work in children’s mental health services.
+In 1989, Ms. Davis’ son was murdered and she began her work on behalf of homicide victims and other victims of violent crime.
+From 1991 - 2013, she was co leader of the first support group specifically for families of homicide victims in the Oakland Metropolitan area.
+Ms. Davis served as a State Commissioner of Juvenile Justice, Crime, and Delinquency Prevention from 1994 through 2002.
+In 1996, she became a founding member of a local group, Mother’s Against Murder and Assault (MAMA).
+MAMA provided rehabilitative services to youth in the custody of the Alameda County Probation Department, aiding in their successful reentry to the community and reduction in recidivism.
+In 2003, she received the California Senior Leaders Award from the University of California, Berkeley.
+Ms. Davis continued with that group until 2013 when she moved from the Bay Area.
+Currently she consults with crime victims’ families with emphasis on preparing victim impact statements.
+Ms. Davis joined the Board of Directors of NCVLI in 2002.

 What would you most like to see NCVLI or the victims’ rights movement accomplish over the next five years?
 Twenty years?